dadeux/kindle2anki/README.md

 **Caveats:**
 - the parser functions will cease to work if the respective Online Dictionary Site Editors decide to change the document structure of their html response objects
 - the lookups may cease to work once Online Dictionary Site Administrators implement functionality that bars scripted user agents
-- Dictionary site adminstrators may implement limits top the number of queries they allow from the same source, which may limit the size of your card decks and leave part of the vocabluary of a selected Kindle book uncaptured.
+- Dictionary site adminstrators may implement limits to the number of queries they allow from the same source, which then limit the size of your card decks and may leave part of the vocabluary of a selected Kindle book uncaptured.